openheartmind/WISDOM/ROADMAP.md

 | 2026 | TBD                   | OHM Gathering v2             | TBD                            |
 | 2027 | TBD                   | OHM Gathering v3             | TBD                            |

 ## 🌒 cOHMunity Council Series 2025
-A series of meetings exploring a new theme and use case for the WisdOHM System each new moon cycle, using OHM-Gathering as a case study.
-Building up to OHM Gathering (OHMG) at the end of the year.
+A series of meetings exploring a new theme and use case for the WisdOHM System each new moon cycle — using OHM Gathering (OHMG) as a live case study.
+These monthly Councils are open to everyone, and are supported by focused weekly meetings throughout the month.

 | Meeting  | Theme   | Topic                 | Heart (presentation))                    | Mind (participatory research)               | Outputs | Other |
 | ---      | ---     | ---                   | ---                                      | ---                                  | ---     | ---   |